Stanford defense rests without calling Stanford

-HOUSTON Texas financier Allen Stanford's attorneys wound up their defense in his criminal fraud trial on Monday without calling Stanford himself to the stand, ending suspense over whether he would testify.
+HOUSTON Texas financier Allen Stanford's attorneys wound up their defense in his criminal fraud trial on Monday without calling Stanford himself to testify.

+The move ended suspense over whether the accused Ponzi schemer would take the witness stand - a gambit that some legal experts called risky.

 Stanford, 61, is accused of bilking investors from more than 100 countries by selling fraudulent certificates of deposit from Stanford International Bank in Antigua, and then using those deposits to finance his own lifestyle.